akrasuski1/halb-cpu/dtl2.md

 It seemed almost as though there was no need for Ohmic path if the other resistor was below threshold of about 3.7k, at which point there is a sudden, almost step-function-like, drop in delay.
 It seemed very strange to me, so I modified D flip-flop to use this version of the gate and it actually worked!
 I have no explanation for this phenomenon; perhaps again some parasitic stuff is interfering.
+I'm not too comfortable relying on such behavior, so I'll stick with the resistor for now.
+(The no-resistor version had to be tinkered with when put in a ring oscillator configuration, for example).

 ## Data tables